 You train a person as to what is allowed in the conversation by your staying and giving attention.
 That is right-you get what you listen to.
 Some people go on and on about the intimacies of their personal life.
 They do not notice that their over sharing is inappropriate.
 You can go into overload as the TMI from them is overwhelming.

+Boundaries are things that you say to tell the other person what you want for the relationship.
 Set limits as to what topics are appropriate for conversation.
 “Dad, that is between you and Mom.”
 Or “I don’t want to hear about your bowels.
 I don’t need to know your private affairs or bodily functions.”
 If he continues, “TMI.
 I don’t want to talk about this.”
 If the problem is more than you can handle, say so and give the person the phone number of a professional or the mental health center.
 Or to a friend, “We’ve talked about this problem of yours several times.
 I’m not qualified to help with this.
 You’re anxious about this and need someone with professional training to help you.
 Let’s change the topic of conversation.”
 (Repeat this as needed!)

 Break into long-lasting vents.
 Boooring!
 People should not be given an audience about what upsets them that goes on and on.
 The research shows that allowing a person to vent their anger only makes them angrier as they are deepening a neural pathway in the brain.
 Set a time limit boundary.
 “Whoa time out!
 You’ve talked about this for four minutes.
 That’s enough.
 Conversation should be back and forth.”

 If he or she continues overriding any of your boundaries, state them again and get up and walk away.
 Show your power by talking with your feet.
 Take away their audience.
 Saying that you have to go might send a strong message that you will not listen to their bashing others, gossiping, venting and sharing details of their life that is none of your business.